johnnyw66/cookie_session/README.md

 # cookie_session
-Start a Session from Chrome Cookies.
+Start a session from an existing Chrome Cookies database.

 A Windows 11 Python utility which will continue an authenticated AtoZ Session initiated through a Chrome Web Browser.

+It will run for 30 days, constantly checking for active VTOs and VETs.

+In the event ofnew opportunties being found the application will push notifications to your Alexa/Echo Dot devices.

-It will run for 30 days before OTP authentication has to be processed for the next 30 day session.
+After the 30 day session, OTP authentication has to be processed for the next 30 day session.

-This utility will also push notifications to your Alexa/Echo Dot devices of any job opportunties which appear on AtoZ.

 ## Requirements